csaw68/4180_project/README.md

 [back to top](README.md#hand-gesture-controlled-robot-through-opencv-and-an-iot-webserver)

 # Future Improvements
-- Wider range of robot motions
+- Include a wider range of robot motions
-- Controllable speed
+- Be able to control speed with gestures
 - Detection of gestures beyond number of fingers
-- Secondary camera to the mobile robot for live video
+- Add a secondary camera to the mobile robot for live video as it moves
+- Add more detail to the server webpage, such as what command is currently being executed

 [back to top](README.md#hand-gesture-controlled-robot-through-opencv-and-an-iot-webserver)